Triple Your Customer Base With Human-Centered Healthcare UX Design

 User interface design improves EHR usability and efficiency.
 EHR interface design best practices:

 According to the National Library Of Medicine, 96% of healthcare providers choose an EHR system based on usability.
-Hence, those that follow EHR user interface design best practices can improve efficiency, accuracy, and patient outcomes, while also increasing sales.
+Hence, those who follow EHR user interface design best practices can improve efficiency, accuracy, and patient outcomes, while also increasing sales.

 In conclusion, complicated interfaces, data entry issues, and insufficient workflow support can affect patient care and provider satisfaction.